warrickball/qpmg/README.rst

---style STYLE           point style, passed to plot function (default=-) --scale-x SCALE_X       multiply variables on x-axis by this much (default=1) --scale-y SCALE_Y       multiply variables on y-axis by this much (default=1) --plotter PLOTTER       use ``matplotlib.pyplot.PLOTTER`` to plot
+--style STYLE           point style, passed to plot function (default=-) --scale-x SCALE_X       multiply variables on x-axis by this much (default=1) --scale-y SCALE_Y       multiply variables on y-axis by this much (default=1) --flip-x                reverse the x-axis
+--flip-y                reverse the y-axis
+--plotter PLOTTER       use ``matplotlib.pyplot.PLOTTER`` to plot
                         (one of ``plot``, ``semilogx``, ``semilogy`` or ``loglog``, default=plot)